Make sure your balconies are not heat loss radiator fins, yet are structurally sound.

 Just above the rubber blocks is the composite basalt rebar that is used to tie the balcony to the house.
 Like the rubber, the basalt rebar is a reasonable thermal insulator.
 The rebar stops the balcony pulling away from the house.
 Again note that it is not trying to provide a cantilever.

 The last critical aspect is the columns.
 They support the bulk of the weight of the balcony or concrete deck.
 It is supporting the outer edge of the balcony that is the most important.
 The columns can also be made out of concrete and as with the balconies, the concrete will be at outside air temperature rather than inside house temperature.
-Typically they will have their own concrete foundations so again there is not heat loss from the actual house.
+Typically they will have their own concrete foundations, or thermal isolation, so again there is not heat loss from the actual house.

 Because the concrete of the balcony is thermally isolated from the concrete of the house there is no need to provide insulation round the concrete.
 There is however a need to provide a slope to allow water to run off.
 The structural concrete will be a level surface so you need to add sloped slots to get the water to run to the drains.